14,000 BTU Portable Air Conditioners

 Your particular use case may not be accurately reflected here – you may be planning on using the AC unit at altogether different temperatures.
 Regardless, SACC is a much more accurate benchmark for actual cooling capacity.
 It certainly is a massive improvement over the inflated BTU numbers used in the past.

-The table below shows the SACC BTUs for all of the most popular 14,000 BTU portable AC units on the market.
+The table below shows the SACC BTUs of all of the most popular 14,000 BTU portable AC units on the market.

-Note how all of these models have approximately the same power draw and exactly the same number of BTUs – 14,000 – under old guidelines for specifying cooling capacity.
+Note how most of these models have exactly the same number of BTUs – 14,000 – under old guidelines for specifying cooling capacity.

-In the past, this is the only information you would be given to make a purchase decision.
-And that decision would be very difficult with only advertised BTUs and power draw to go by.
+In the past, this is the only cooling capacity data you would have available to you to make a purchase decision.
+And that decision would be very difficult to make, because most of these models have the same traditional cooling capacity of 14,000 BTUs.

 Today, you have one additional tool to use – seasonally adjusted cooling capacity.

-Looking at the table above it’s clear that the LG LP1419IVSM cools much better than the Honeywell MM14CCS, for example.
+Looking at the table above it’s clear that the Midea Duo cools much better than the Black + Decker BPACT14WT, for example.

 Why?
 Because its SACC – a value that represents its actual cooling capacity quite well – is much higher.